-The Unemployment Insurance Fund gives short-term relief, in the form of monetary assistance, to workers if they become unemployed or are unable to work because of maternity leave, adoption leave or long-term illness.
+The Unemployment Insurance Fund gives short-term relief, in the form of monetary assistance, to workers if they become unemployed or are unable to work because of maternity leave, adoption leave, commissioning parental leave, parental leave or long-term illness.
 Such assistance is also available to the dependants of a deceased contributor.

 UIF is calculated as 2% of an employee’s remuneration for UIF purposes, split evenly between the employee and employer, i.e. 1% contributed by the employee and 1% contributed by the employer.

-Remuneration for UIF purposes is the employee’s remuneration, less certain exclusions such as commission, and is subject to a monthly income cap of R14 872.
-The maximum UIF contribution for each party is, therefore, R148.72 a month (R297.44 in total).
+Remuneration for UIF purposes is the employee’s remuneration, less certain exclusions such as commission, and is subject to a monthly income cap of R17 712.
+The maximum UIF contribution for each party is, therefore, R177.12 a month (R354.24 in total)*.
 For employees who are paid at more regular intervals (e.g. weekly), this cap will be apportioned across their pay periods – this may lead to slightly lower UIF contributions in the last pay period of the month.

 The total UIF contribution (employee + employer) must be paid monthly based on the amounts contained in the EMP201 and UI-19.
 More details on these concepts can be found in the following section:

 *For more information on how the UIF cap is applied to employees who are not monthly paid, please see this FAQ page.

 The UIF trace provides you with information on how the UIF contribution is calculated for an employee.
 To view the UIF trace, go to an employee’s profile and navigate to the relevant payslip.
 Open the web view for the payslip by clicking on More next to Preview (draft payslips) / View (finalised payslips).

 Click on UIF – employee or UIF – employer to view the UIF trace.
 You can then drill further down into the calculation by clicking on Income subject to UIF to view how the income subject to UIF is determined.